Malware

 Ransomware

 If we think back to the goals of malware, one common goal was to extract money: even hackers need to monetize their efforts.
 An indirect way of accomplishing this was by collecting information to gain access to bank account data, PayPal data, or modifying accounts that may take money, such as eBay accounts.
 A more direct way of getting money is to demand it from the victim.
 Ransomware is a relatively new form of malware that locks a computer, keeps it from booting, or encrypts all files on the system.
-It then asks the suer to pay a ransom (usually via bitcoin) to get a decryption program.
+It then asks the victim to pay a ransom (usually via bitcoin) to get a decryption program.

 Gathering information